AndrejaCH/plotly_deploy/README.md

 The purpose of this research is to **gather, identify and analyze biological footprint of individuals’ navels**.

 The research holds data of 153 individuals and their:
-  -	unique and anonyms ID.
+  -	Unique and anonyms ID.
-  -	demographic information.
+  -	Demographic information.
-  -	belly button scrubbing frequency.
+  -	Belly button scrubbing frequency.
-  -	belly button biological footprint.
+  -	Belly button biological footprint.

 <p align="center">
 <img src="images/Petridish5.PNG" width="60%" height="60%">